 Kodi 21 Omega is the newest release of Kodi, and it is still under development.
 This release will replace the current Kodi 20 Nexus.
 In this article, we will review all the major changes in this release, so you will know what to expect and how to get the most out of this new exciting release.

-You can get Kodi 21 Alpha 2 from here.
+You can get Kodi 21 Beta 2 from here.
 Select your platform, and then look in the Prerelease section.

 You can find here all the code changes made for Kodi 21.